Tools to Focus

 osascript ~/Library/Scripts/focus-begin.scpt

 When a break period completes, I don’t want to automatically start the next session.
 I want to start it deliberately.
-However, I do want to know when the five minute break is over.
+I do want to know when the five minute break is over.
 I’m okay with the announcement using the say

 command being more noticeable.